 The Government of India has recognized the Renewable energy and power sector as one of the crucial and key components of growth for the Indian Economy.
 India's energy and power sector has a huge untapped potential for investment.
 To seize the opportunities presented by India's rapidly growing energy and power sector, we have crafted a robust business strategy that is closely aligned with the key initiatives outlined by the government.
-A scalable business can rapidly expand to take advantage of policy support, whether in terms of new market opportunities, cost reductions, or increased demand.
-The national policy support can further enhance scalability by easing regulatory hurdles and providing access to financial resources that enable our Company to scale faster and more efficiently.
+The Scheme/Policies which are proposed by the government in favour of Renewable Energy System are as follows: -